wptrainingteam/choosing-and-installing-plugins/README.md

 ## Description

-In this lesson you will learn about the almost 56,000 free plugins in the [official WordPress.org Plugin Directory](https://wordpress.org/plugins "WordPress Plugin Directory"), as well as thousands more in the commercial space.
+In this lesson, you will learn about the almost 56,000 free plugins in the [official WordPress.org Plugin Directory](https://wordpress.org/plugins "WordPress Plugin Directory"), as well as thousands more in the commercial space.
 This lesson will give you the tools needed to thoroughly evaluate, install, and choose the most appropriate plugin(s) for your site(s) along with resources on how to get help with plugins.

 ## Objectives